System Design /

 Non-Indonesian designers working with Indonesian copy

-We needed something shippable in 3 months without creating long-term debt—especially around transaction history, which would break if not designed correctly upfront.
+We needed something shippable in 3 months (missing the regulator window would force a significant delay) without creating long-term debt especially around transaction history, which would break if not designed correctly upfront.

 What I Delivered